 When Should I File My Claim?

 To file a claim, you must have a disability for at least twelve consecutive months.
-Typically, it’s best to apply for benefits after a year because it’s easier to prove the disability is permanent.
+We recommend filing a claim right away to get the review process started.

 The initial review and decision could take several months.
-Unfortunately, most people are denied.
-If you want to file an appeal, that could take up to a year or longer.
+Unfortunately, most people are denied. could the appeal process can take up to a year or longer.

 When you submit your application, the federal Social Security Administration will review your documents.
 If you meet all requirements, a representative for the SSA forwards your request to the state agency to review for approval or denial.

-There are five factors to determine if applicants qualify for benefits:
+There are five steps in the process to determine if applicants qualify for benefits:

 - If the injured individual is currently working